AnyLog-co/documentation/13- Support & Troubleshooting/04- Third-Party Support/02- MinIO.md

 AnyLog connects to a **MinIO** endpoint for bucket file management (upload, download, list, delete) via the `bucket` commands.

-See also: <a href="../../09-%20Data%20Management/02-1%20Databases/04-%20Bucket%20Storage.md" target="_blank">Bucket Commands</a> for the general, provider-agnostic command reference.
+See also: [Bucket Commands](../../09-%20Data%20Management/02-1%20Databases/04-%20Bucket%20Storage.md) for the general, provider-agnostic command reference.

 ---